CodeChain-io/codechain/docs/asset-management.rst

   NODE_ENV=production yarn run start

-Use the SDK's ExternalKeyStore
+Use the SDK's RemoteKeyStore
 --------------------------------

-The SDK can use the key management server through ``ExternalKeyStore`` class.
+The SDK can use the key management server through ``RemoteKeyStore`` class.
 ::

-  const keyStore = await sdk.key.createExternalKeyStore("http://<key-management-server-address>");
+  const keyStore = await sdk.key.createRemoteKeyStore("http://<key-management-server-address>");

 If you are running the keystore server in the same machine, you can use the ``keyStore`` object instead of the memory keystore.
 Refer to the example below:
 ::

-  const keyStore = await sdk.key.createExternalKeyStore("http://127.0.0.1:7007");
+  const keyStore = await sdk.key.createRemoteKeyStore("http://127.0.0.1:7007");

 Example
 -----------

-Here is a sample which uses ``ExternalKeyStore`` to create and get accounts.
+Here is a sample which uses ``RemoteKeyStore`` to create and get accounts.
 If you run this example multiple times, the number of printed keys is increased every time.
 ::

-  var { ExternalKeyStore } = require("codechain-sdk/lib/key/classes")
+  var { RemoteKeyStore } = require("codechain-sdk/lib/key/classes")
   async function main() {
-    var keyStore = await ExternalKeyStore.create("http://<key-management-server-address>");
+    var keyStore = await RemoteKeyStore.create("http://<key-management-server-address>");
     await keyStore.createKey({ passphrase: "mypassword" });
     var keys = await keyStore.getKeyList();
     console.dir(keys);